 You can find numerous Schalke 04 official fan shops all over the city.
 There are at least 6 locations you can come across the store.
 Visitors can buy everything from souvenirs to official training kits, players’ jerseys and more.

-Although considered as the Germany’s industrial city, Gelsenkirchen has plenty of attractions to offer.
-Despite the fact Schalke 04 is the major love and dedication for locals, the city has been an educational and service center of the region since the 19th century.
-You may come across different monuments.
+Gelsenkirchen is an industrial city, but it has plenty of attractions to offer.
+Despite the fact Schalke 04 is the major love and dedication for locals, the city has been an educational and service centre of the region since the 19th century.
+You may come across different monuments during your walk along its streets.
 There are lots of parks and green areas for recreation.
 Gelsenkirchen is popular for its shopping facilities as well.
-You will never get bore in this city for sure.
+In any case, you will never get bored in this city.

-Zoom Erlebniswelt – a great place for those who love nature and animals.
+Zoom Erlebniswelt – is a great choice for those who love nature and animals.
 The venue boasts an amazing landscape design and an overwhelming zoo.
 Here you can come across hypos, elks, rare birds and more.
-A great entertainment for the whole family.
+It is great entertainment for the whole family.

-Ruhr Museum – the museum tells the story of the mining industry that used to be the major activity for the region.
-It is a good chance to see the other industrial side of Germany.
+Ruhr Museum – is the museum which tells the story of the mining industry that used to be the region’s major activity.
+It is a good chance to dig deeper into the past of the country and learn about the industrial side of Germany.